speced/bikeshed/README.md

 Contains a list of any arguments present or 'None'.

+**ExtendedAttributeTypePair.keyType**

+The first Type Production of the pair.

+**ExtendedAttributeTypePair.valueType**

+The second Type Production of the pair.

 **ExtendedAttributeUnknown.tokens**

-Contains a list of tokens in ExtendedAttributes not matching one of the four basic types.
+Contains a list of tokens in ExtendedAttributes not matching one of the five basic types.

 **SyntaxError.tokens**